 It came as revenue last month from the airline’s passenger flight division rose 9 percent from a year earlier to NT$3.29 billion as the number of passengers hit a new high, while cargo services revenue rose 37 percent from a year earlier to NT$499 million as it shipped more electronic components and AI-related goods.

-Last week, EVA Airways Corp (長榮航空) reported its second highest consolidated annual sales of NT$220.33 billion for last year, down 0.31 percent from 2024.
+Last week, EVA Airways Corp (長榮航空) reported its second-highest consolidated annual sales of NT$220.33 billion for last year, down 0.31 percent from 2024.

-The airline’s the load factor to destinations in North America, Europe, Southeast and Northeast Asia and China topped 90 percent last month, while air cargo services received a boost from strong demand during the Christmas season, it said.
+The airline’s load factor to destinations in North America, Europe, Southeast and Northeast Asia and China topped 90 percent last month, while air cargo services received a boost from strong demand during the Christmas season, it said.